-Bill Nelson - Assistant Professor
+Bill Nelson - Associate Professor

 Research: I am interested in the interaction between ecological and short-term evolutionary dynamics, and how this influences the patterns of diversity we see in nature.
 My research uses freshwater zooplankton as a study system, and aims to link the life-histories of individuals to the biological dynamics of populations and communities through a combination of mathematical modeling, laboratory experiments, and controlled mesocosm experiments.